 My first week of boot camp is as follows:

-- 5 days of aerobic exercise (M-F): Week one’s aerobics consist of 4 days of 1-hour power walks and 1 day of leisurely biking.
+- 5 days of aerobic exercise (M-F): Week one’s aerobics consists of 4 days of 1-hour power walks and 1 day of leisurely biking.
 Because of my recent sciatica flare up, my chiropractor wants me to ease back into my biking routine.
 To make the walks less monotonous, I’ve charted out several 1-hour routes in the neighborhood of varying intensities.
 One of the great things about living in the northeast is you can always find respectable hills to climb.

 - 3 days of weight training and toning (M, W, F): Currently toning includes quite a bit of upper body work and some core exercises.
 I’ve been doing gluteal exercises to retrain muscles causing my sciatic condition, but nothing too strenuous.